 - Make use of geofilters and location-specific trends to set this exclusive content.

 Let’s assume you have an ice cream parlor.
 You can host a contest for your followers to guess the new flavor you will be introducing in a couple of weeks.
-The top three winners will get to have any flavor of ice cream for free until then.
+The top three winners will have any ice cream flavor for free until then.

 Here is a viral example.
 Taco Bell launched its new Ar lens filter, and it became an instant hit.
 224 million people witnessed it.
 Every person spent an average of 24 seconds before sending out the snap.
 It became a record-breaking Snapchat marketing campaign.